Strift/portfolio/content/articles/state-of-vue-2022-amsterdam-recap.md

 ### A note on Vite 3

-The next major of Vite is development.
+The next major of Vite is in development.
 Although the updates can be considered minor, many will introduce breaking changes.
 Still, those will be invisible for most end users.
 Only tools that use Vite directly will need to update, eg. Nuxt, Vitest, etc.

 The biggest internal update is [moving Vite itself to full ESM](https://github.com/vitejs/vite/pull/8178) and thus dropping support for Node.js 12.
 The server-side rendering build will [now default to ESM output](https://github.com/vitejs/vite/pull/8348).
 With these changes, Vite aims to forward the ecosystem migration to ES modules.
 Also, Vite will now use esbuild for both dev and prod bundling, to reduce friction when deploying.